 An yet each audience is different.
 Unpredictable.
 A suprise.
 The author cannot know, what the audience will experience.
 The audience knows even less.
 They do not know the contents of the next page, or what the performance will transfrom them into.
-"Art means being around something that I do not yet recognize, but have a gut feeling about".
+"Art is to be around something that I do not yet know, but can anticipate".
 Their task is to prepare to be unprepared.
 They expose themselves for an impact.